Path to HC

 To qualify for the Path to HC program, students must:

-- Be a first-time, first-year student who attends high school in Adams County, Nebraska
+- Be a first-time, first-year student who attends one of the high schools listed above

 - Have a high school GPA of 2.5 or higher